rombrew/phobia/doc/GettingStarted.md

 1. Workbench includes numerical model of VSI with PMSM connected (`bench/...`).
    The numerical model enables us to develop control code in fast cycle without hardware tests.
-It is complete enough to take into account all of motor parameters.
+It is complete enough to take into account all of machine parameters.
 We also provide some set of automated tests which uses a numerical model.
 But keep in mind that only abstract control code from `src/phobia/...` directory is covered by these tests.